 One of the most common causes of peptide degradation in the lab is Freeze-Thaw Cycling.
 If you store a 10mg vial in the freezer and take it out every day to draw a dose, the constant change in temperature will destroy the sequence faster than simple refrigeration.

-The Aliquoting Protocol is the professional solution: If you have a large amount of lyophilized powder, divide it into smaller, single-use vials while dry.
-Only reconstitute what you intend to use within a 30-day window.
+The Aliquoting Protocol is the professional solution: If you have a large amount of lyophilized powder, divide it into smaller, single-use vials while dry6.
+Only reconstitute what you intend to use within a 30-day window using sterile Bacteriostatic (BAC) water.
 This minimizes exposure to both oxygen and temperature fluctuations.

 Oxidation and Secondary Structure